Dynatrace/Dynatrace-workflow-samples/README.md

 This repository collects sample workflows and javascripts snippets for Dynatrace AutomationEngine and the Workflows app.

-## Getting Started with Dynatrace Automation Engine
+## Getting Started with Dynatrace AutomationEngine

 To get started refer to the [Dynatrace AutomationEngine](https://www.dynatrace.com/support/help/shortlink/automationengine) and [Workflows](https://www.dynatrace.com/support/help/shortlink/workflows) documentation.